The truth is, we didn’t really know what we were buying into.

 We were determined to act.

 We looked at six apartments in Lagos in one day, then we sat, late afternoon, with our property agent on the main square, harborside, to consider our options.
-I sipped 2-euro-a-glass Prosecco and knew I wanted a reason to return to this spot.
+I sipped 2-euros-a-glass prosecco and knew I wanted a reason to return to this spot.

 One of the apartments we’d seen was in an old building on a winding cobblestoned pedestrian-only passageway two blocks back from the main square.
 It was two bedrooms on three levels, all of 70 square meters, but the location, the age of the place (we value old), and the rooftop terrace with a view of the sea sealed the deal.